 Residency and Relationship

 And guess what?
 The IRS has residency requirements as well.
-To meet the resident requirement, the person you are caring for must meet one of the following:
+To meet the residency requirement, the person you are caring for must meet one of the following:

 - Be a legal US Citizen